Transport in Benin: Water

 Benin's waterways are navigable along small sections, but are only locally important.
 There are two ports in Benin, Cotonou, a railhead, and Porto-Novo.
 The country does not have a merchant marine.
+The Port of Cotonou is a member of the International Association of Ports and Harbors (IAPH).

 Airports

 The civil aviation authority in Benin is the Agence Nationale de l'Aviation Civile du Bénin (ANAC).